bazelbuild/rules_python/README.md

 Examples live in the [examples](examples) directory.

 The core rules are stable.
-Their implementation in Bazel is subject to Bazel's [backward compatibility policy](https://docs.bazel.build/versions/master/backward-compatibility.html).
+Their implementation is subject to Bazel's [backward compatibility policy](https://docs.bazel.build/versions/master/backward-compatibility.html).
 This repository aims to follow [semantic versioning](https://semver.org).